iioannidis94/pokeBuilder/README.md

 *   **Special Forms Filtering:** Introduce new filter toggles for special/regional forms (Mega, Alolan, Hisuian, etc.) in the Weakness/Counters panel.
 These will be aligned to the right side of the UI, keeping the type filters on the left.

 *   wrong sprites shaymin sky - stunfisk galar -> yamask galar
+*   natures + - show off and calculate it